So, when I wrote this we were over 39 weeks. With Baby Number Two.

-I feel like I was just writing a post sitting in my old sewing room with the warm summer air blowing through the windows on 3 sides of the tiny room, about preparing for our first baby.
-Now there’s going to be two?!?
+I feel like I was just sitting in my old sewing room, the warm summer air blowing through the windows on 3 sides of the tiny room, writing a post about preparing for our first baby.

-*cue animated hyperventilation emoticon* (Again).
+*cue hyperventilation emoticon* (Again).

-#1 Prepare your heart
+#1 Prepare your heart for Baby Number Two

 Calm your heart by knowing just like you bonded with and adore your first, you’ll bond with and adore your second too.
 It’ll be different, of course, because your time and attentions are divided differently now, but it will still be beautiful and so wonderful. 🙂

 #2 Do a refresher on what you want out of your birth, postpartum, and for your baby

-Are you having a home/birth center/hospital birth?
+Are you having a home birth/birth center/hospital birth?
 Doula?
 Water birth?
 Do you want interventions or no?
 Do you want baby to have the Vitamin K, or Hep B shot at birth?
 Who do you want involved in your labor, birth, postpartum?
 Where or who is going to have responsibility for Baby #1 while you and hubby are preoccupied with labor and delivery?

-We are planning another home birth, with our midwife and doula from our first.
-I do not want interventions, other than natural pain relief, comfort from having women there that have been through it too and the support of my dear hubby.
+We planned another home birth, with our midwife and doula from our first.
+I did not want interventions, other than natural pain relief, comfort from having women there that have been through it too and the support of my dear hubby.

-#3 Get ready physically and mentally
+#3 Get ready physically and mentally for Baby Number Two

 #4 Affirm yourself

 God doesn’t make mistakes.
 He’s blessed you with this baby for a reason and even if it feels overwhelming and impossible, ALL things are possible with Him.
-He promised never to leave or forsake you, and that you can do all things through the strength He provides through His Son, Jesus.
-Don’t fear.
+He promised never to leave or forsake you.
+You can do all things through the strength He provides through His Son, Jesus.

 And Mama, give yourself a break.
 Don’t push it, we only have this one life, these few moments with our loved ones.
 Enjoy them, love them, give them memories of a happy Mama and wife.
-I’m so in the trenches with you, trying to be those things. <3
+I’m so in the trenches with you, trying to be and do those things. <3